MentoskaPraha/MP-Website/README.md

 ### Image Source List

 -   icons/\*
-    -   Custom made by MentoskaPraha, with help from realfavicongenerator.net
+    -   Custom made by Gljue and MentoskaPraha, with help from realfavicongenerator.net
 -   logos/\*
     -   All logos not made by external parties.
 -   siteLogo.svg
-    -   Made with the TedX logo generator
+    -   Custom made by Gljue
 -   banner.webp
-    -   Picture from a TedX Confrence at AISB
+    -   Screenshot from Elite Dangerous by MentoskaPraha
 -   externalLink.svg
     -   Custom made by Gljue
 -   arrow-left.svg